Seuhen/WebDevLog/README.md

 **New Concepts Learned:**
 - CSS Selectors: class, id, attribute, and pseudo-selectors
-- Styling links and interactive states (`:hover`, `:active`)
 - Box Model mastery: `margin`, `padding`
+- Font and their styling
+- Display property

 ---

 **Reflections:**
-Today was all about making web pages look good and work well on any device.
-Playing with Flexbox and media queries was both challenging and rewarding.
-I can already see how powerful responsive design is for real-world projects!
+Today was all about making web pages look good, using different styling fonts and propeties and witnessing the changes happening, seeing it come to life was truly rewarding

 ---